 Even if you only occasionally fly on United, the United MileagePlus Explorer Card is a strong offer because of the numerous benefits that come with it.
-Plus, when you apply and meet the initial spend requirement, you can score a limited time only sign-up bonus potentially equivalent to two complimentary round trip domestic tickets.
+Plus, when you apply and meet the initial spend requirement, you can score a sign-up bonus equivalent to a complimentary round trip domestic ticket.

 The latest iteration of the United Airlines United MileagePlus Explorer Card is fairly unique in the frequent flier co-brand market, as it provides a lot of opportunities for earning miles:

 When you sum up the various mileage bonuses it's obvious that the United MileagePlus card offers a lot of value (domestic round-trip reward tickets start at 25,000 miles)

 - As of January 2015, you will receive 30,000 bonus miles after spending $1,000 in the first 3 months (that's generally enough for a complimentary round-trip domestic ticket)

 - 5,000 more bonus miles when you make a purchase with the card and add an authorized user to your account during the first 3 months

 - 10,000 bonus miles every calendar year you spend at least $25,000 on your account